 - User Manual: a guide focused on allowing the customer to use a product.
 Effective user manuals are crucial to a good user experience and a happy customer.
 User manuals are often considered part of technical writing, which is closely related to business writing.

 - Specifications: a technical document that provides an outline of a product or process that allows it to be constructed or reconstructed by an unfamiliar but knowledgeable user, enabling effective distribution.

 - Business Memo: a short notification of new information shared within a large group in an organization.
 The business memo may include direct instruction or be a reference on how to complete future tasks.

 Not all business writing requires action.
 A large volume of writing is created for reference or record.
 This category can include some of the less glamorous but still essential documents.

 Recording business information accurately and consistently is important for marking progress, predicting future work, as well as complying with legal and contractual obligations.

-- Report: perhaps the bulk of informational writing.
-Organizations rely on reports to act, to communicate business information, to capture work completed, to record incidents, to finalize projects and recommendations, and to act as an archive.
+Examples of business writing:Business Report: perhaps the bulk of informational writing is report writing.
+Organizations rely on reports to act, to communicate business and technical information, to capture work completed, to record incidents, to finalize projects and recommendations, and to act as an archive.
 A well written report allows the reader to easily grasp the content and, if applicable, make informed decisions.

 - Financials: documents that outline the financial state of a company.
 These statements provide a fiscal snapshot of a company over a defined period.